 Each year a participant may contribute up to 97% of pretax annual compensation, but not less than \$10 per pay period up to an annual maximum amount as codified by the Internal Revenue Service (IRS).
 Participants direct the investment of their contributions into various investment options offered by the SRSP.
 The Board makes a matching contribution in an amount equal to 100% of the first 3% of base compensation that each participant contributes to the SRSP.
 The SRSP was amended in 2013 to authorize employer discretionary contributions to qualifying participants.
-There were \$28,250 of discretionary contributions in 2018 and no discretionary contributions in 2017.
+There was \$29 thousand of discretionary contributions in 2019.